Windtree Therapeutics Inc. (WINT) stock is nearly perfect except the valuation - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
 A recent insider transaction in this stock occurred on Jul 27 when Fraser Craig bought 2,500 shares for $0.38 per share.
 The transaction valued at 950 led to the insider holds 226,558 shares of the business.

 Hamill John P. bought 3,000 shares of WINT for $1,100 on Jul 26.
 The SVP & CFO now owns 72,800 shares after completing the transaction at $0.37 per share.
 On Jul 26, another insider, Fraser Craig, who serves as the President and CEO of the company, bought 2,500 shares for $0.37 each.
 As a result, the insider paid 935 and bolstered with 224,058 shares of the company.